LiubovRukhlina/Budget-Tracker/README.md

 * NodeJS
 * MongoDB

-A budget-tracking application called ÒGreedy GorillaÓ is a React single-page web application that communicates with the NodeJS microservice which uses MongoDB to store data.
+A budget-tracking application called Greedy Gorilla is a React web application that communicates with the NodeJS microservice which uses MongoDB to store data.
+The main functionality of the app is concentrated on one page following the current design best practices, only sign-in and sign-up are located on separate pages.

-The following design patterns will be used as best-practices in building React application: stateless and controlled components, react hooks1.
+The following design patterns are used as best practices in building React application: stateless and controlled components and react hooks.
-The following libraries are intended to be used:
+Libraries used in the project include:

 Frontend:
 * React
 * Bootstrap
 Backend:
+* Fastify
-* Express
+* JWT
-## Planned features and use-cases:
+## Features and use-cases:
 Frontend:
-* Add, edit, remove expense,
+* View, add, edit, remove expense,
-* Sort by categories
+* Sort expenses by categories
-* Calculating the percentage of spent and remaining budget.
+* Calculating the percentage of the spent and remaining budget.
-* Display on a graph spending by categories and by months.
+* Display on a graph spending by categories.

 Backend:
 * registration, sign in
-* CRUD (Create, Read, Update, Delete)Êuser data
+* CRUD (Create, Read, Update, Delete) user data

 ## Expected results and experience:
-By the end of the semester the technologies listed above should be learnt from zero to the level that will allow to create a functioning application.
-The finished product should be easy to understand and ready to use.
+The technologies listed above were learned from zero to the level that allowed to create a functioning application.
+The finished product is intended to be intuitive to use.
 An example user can be created to demonstrate the work of the application.

-Moreover, a documentation and presentation should be created to illustrate the use of the application.
+To run the project both frontend and backend parts have to be started:
+### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.